Level 3 BTEC Certificate/Extended Certificate in Applied Law

 A minimum of five GCSEs at grade 4 or above, including English language.

-Assessments will comprise 60% personal investigation and 40% externally set practical exam.
+Assessments will comprise 50% coursework and 50% externally set exam.
 Your coursework is internally assessed and externally moderated.

 School Leavers under the age of 19 do not have to pay fees on any full time courses, though may have to pay for their second year if turning 19 during their studies.
 If you’re aged 19 or over you might qualify for an Advanced Learner Loan.
 It’s easy to apply for and you won’t have to pay anything back until you’re earning over £25,000.
 If you are studying a part-time course and you receive one of the following benefits, or you depend financially on someone who does, you may be entitled to have your tuition fees waived: Job Seekers Allowance, Income Support.
 You will, however, have to pay any awarding body/assessment fees (unless you are on a first full level 2 course). * If you are in receipt of Working Tax Credit or receive other allowances, you may be eligible to claim concessionary rates.
 If you are entitled to a fee concession you will be asked to provide proof of your entitlement.
 It is essential that you inform us if your entitlement changes at any time during your course.

-You can progress to many pathways that work effectively with this course, including legal, business, police, government and charity.
+You can progress to many pathways, including legal, business, police, government and charity.
 It provides exciting routes into legal apprenticeships and legal executive courses and a proficient knowledge of the law will also facilitate many other areas of employment, including retail and marketing.
-Many also go on to study Law at university.